Braginskii Viscosity in Cosmological Simulations of Galaxy Clusters: Implementation, Validation, and First Application: Tests and Results

 In this case, we also ran a simulation with a magnetic field in the $\hat{y}$ direction, to test the anisotropic viscosity when $B \perp \nabla v$, and compare it with the analytical solution considering the compression and expansion of the fluid.

 Fig.~\ref{fig:Soundwave_vx} shows the velocity profile at $ct/L=1$ for $B_x$ on the top panel, and $B_y$ on the bottom panel with the hydro solver on.
 In all cases, the numerical results match exactly the analytical solution, with the damping rates given by \eqref{eqn:damping_rates}.
 Regardless of the magnetic field direction, the inviscid run keeps the initial amplitude, showing that it has not been damped due to numerical viscosity.
-In the soundwave with a parallel magnetic field ($B_x \parallel \Delta v$, top panel), the isotropic and the anisotropic cases have the same amplitude after $ct/L=1$, as expected by the damping rates \eqref{eqn:damping_rates}.
+In the sound wave with a parallel magnetic field ($B_x \parallel \Delta v$, top panel), the isotropic and the anisotropic cases have the same amplitude after $ct/L=1$, as expected by the damping rates \eqref{eqn:damping_rates}.
 This shows that, in the direction of the magnetic field lines, the overall effect of the anisotropic viscosity is equal to the isotropic one.
 In contrast, when the magnetic field is perpendicular to the velocity gradient ($B_y \perp \Delta v$, bottom panel), the anisotropic case does not mimic the isotropic case.
-However, there is still suppression due to compression.
+However, there is still viscosity due to compression.
 In an incompressible fluid, the overall effect of anisotropic viscosity should be zero, although this is not the case in a compressible fluid.

-The cumulative viscous heating over a time $t$ is shown in Fig.~\ref{fig:Soundwave_vx_energy}.
+The cumulative viscous heating at $ct/L=1$ is shown in Fig.~\ref{fig:Soundwave_vx_energy}.
 When the magnetic field is parallel to the velocity gradient (top panel), the viscous heating is equal in the isotropic and anisotropic cases, whereas in the perpendicular setup (bottom panel), the anisotropic viscous stress is smaller, which leads to a lower viscous heating.